 You see, pavement is under constant pressure; and after some time, hairline cracks turn into alligator cracks, crevices, and eventually, holes.
 This happens as a result of steady water and tire pressure, which pulls loose pieces out from cracks, and leaving behind gaping holes.
 If potholes are not fixed in a timely manner, they will quickly collect rain water, grease, and oil which will cause the pothole to grow larger and larger.
 This is especially important in cold weather or freezing climates because water within these holes can freeze up, expanding the hole even further.
 Even in milder weather, a pothole will remain an issue until repaired completely.

 But who has time and money to fix all the chuckholes on their premises?
 The answer is you!
-Commercial asphalt repair is more affordable than most people believe, and you can find reputable Indianapolis asphalt repair services in a matter of minutes.
+Commercial asphalt repair is more affordable than most people believe, and you can find reputable Indianapolis commercial paving company in a matter of minutes.
 Just be sure to choose a company that is licensed and insured, with years of experience and training.
 They can offer competitive rates and free estimates; saving you hundreds of dollars along the way.

 Cold asphalt is great for smaller repairs and projects, but does not last as long nor offer the same level of durability as hot asphalt.
 It is, however, very easy to work with and simply requires mixing, filling, and compacting.
 Polyurethane asphalt pothole repair products are slightly different.
 Although they can be applied in any climate or season, they are more costly than the other products available.
 The upside is that it lasts a long time so you make back on your initial investment by avoiding needed repairs down the road.